blackberry/BlackBerry-Communication-Services-Examples/ChatPoll/README.md

 # Chat Poll for iOS

-The Chat Poll sample application demonstrates how a user can post polls within a chat as custom messages.
+The Chat Poll example application demonstrates how a user can post polls within a chat as custom messages.
-The app also demonstrates how the
+The example also demonstrates how the
 [Chat Message References](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_chat_message.html)
-feature of the SDK can be used to cast and tally votes for a particular poll.
+feature of the BlackBerry Spark Communications Services SDK can be used to cast and tally votes for a particular poll.
 We demonstrate how a user can post **polls** within a chat as custom messages.
 We also demonstrate how the [Chat Message References](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_chat_message.html) feature of the SDK can be used to cast and tally votes for a particular poll.

 ### Features

-This app can be used with the other sample apps but will only send and render messages with the "Text" tag and other tags related to polls: "Poll", "PollVoteUp" and "PollVoteDown".
+This example can be used with the other examples but will only send and render messages with the `Text` tag and other tags related to polls: `Poll`, `PollVoteUp` and `PollVoteDown`.
 It will allow you to do the following:

 * Create a poll as custom messages in a chat
 * Vote on a poll created by other users